This 4-step framework showcases how to buy websites. The steps include the business model, due diligence, finding sites for sale, and valuations.

 To continue learning about the business model of niche sites, read the following detailed guides.

 After understanding the business model of niche sites, the next step is to understand due diligence.
 Due diligence is the concept of performing research into the website's history, finances, SEO, monetization, and more in order to catch red flags.
-By catching these things, you can make an informed decision whether to purchase the website.
+By catching these issues, you can make an informed decision whether to purchase the website.

 Due diligence needs similar skillsets to operating a website.
 You need to understand the ins and outs of website, how they are monetized, how they get traffic, among others.
 Only then will you be able to perform research whether the site you are planning to purchase is healthy.